Your six pros and cons of renting a home

 3. Insecurity

-Nearly half of those asked in the Spareroom survey said that being control of when they move home is a key attraction of buying.
+Nearly half of those asked in the Spareroom survey said that being in control of when they move home is a key attraction of buying.

 While renting does offer flexibility, one of the big fears among tenants is being told by their landlord that they will have to move.